 Introduction

-The discussion surrounding the impact of minimum wage policies on low-wage employment has remained a central topic in economic discourse ever since the influential research by Card and Kruger in 2000.
-While empirical studies have yielded diverse results, there has been a noteworthy evolution in the economic consensus regarding the employment effects of minimum wages (Geide-Stevenson & La Parra-Perez, 2022).
+The discussion surrounding the impact of minimum wage policies on low-wage employment has remained a central topic in economic discourse ever since the influential research by Card and Krueger (1994).
+Empirical findings vacillate between suggesting potential job losses (Brown et al., 1982; Brown 1999; Neumark and Wascher 2007; Neumark and Shirley 2022) and more neutral or occasionally positive outcomes (Card and Krueger, 1993; Doucouliagos and Stanley 2009; Dube 2019; Manning 2020).
+While empirical studies have yielded diverse results, the disagreements among economists on the employment effects of minimum wages are getting weaker (Geide-Stevenson & La Parra-Perez, 2022).
 Nevertheless, the empirical evidence pertaining to developing nations, characterized by intricacies such as non-compliance with legislative mandates that can mitigate employment effects (Bhorat et al., 2017), remains limited.
-Moreover, firms confronted with minimum wage hikes must make complex decisions that involve adjustments to their workforce, changes in production techniquesand , and considerations of the trade-offs between capital and labor.
+Moreover, firms affected by minimum wage hikes have potentially a range of adjustments they can make: changes in the size and composition of their workforce, capital investments , output prices, and profits inter alia.
+Firm-side adjustments to minimum wages have been understudied in the developing world, where coping mechanisms may differ significantly from those in developed economies.
+This paper therefore uses administrative data from South Africa to fill this gap in a sector where it is suggested that minimum wages led to large employment losses, namely commercial agriculture (Bhorat et al. 2013).

-This research delves into the response of agricultural enterprises in South Africa, an area that has received relatively little attention within the context of developing economies, to fluctuations in minimum wage rates.
-The existing literature broadly categorizes into two perspectives: the supply-side and demand-side.
-Supply-side research primarily relies on household-level data and typically concludes that minimum wages boost earnings for those at the lower end of the wage scaledistribution.
-Empirical findings vacillate between suggesting potential job losses (Brown et al., 1982; Paredes and Riveros, 1989; Chacra Orfali, 1990) and more neutral or occasionally positive outcomes (Card and Krueger, 1993; Martinez et al., 2001; Miranda, 2013).
-Conversely, the demand-side literature, though scarce due to undata accessibility challenges, provides a more comprehensive perspective by exploring firm-levels such as consequences, including employment levels, capital intensity, profit margins, and revenue and employment.
+The existing literature on the factor market effects of minimum wages can be broadly categorized into two perspectives: labour supply-side and demand-side.
+Supply-side research primarily relies on household data and typically asks questions that can be learned from households: Changes in earnings and labour supplies.
+Conversely, the demand-side literature, though scarce due to the limited availability of firm-level data, provides a more comprehensive perspective on firm-level adjustments.
 However, these insights are primarily derived from industrialized economies and rarely extend to emerging economies.
-When they do, the focus is typically confined to the manufacturing sector.pursuing poverty reduction er
+When they do, the focus is typically confined to the manufacturing sector (Bell 1997; Alatas and Cameron 2008; Harrison and Scorse 2010; del Carpio et al. 2015; Mayneris 2018; Garita 2020; Hau et al. 2020; Rubens 2023).
+In using the minimum wages as a policy instrument to reduce poverty, the studies on agricultural minimum wages can give a more direct assessment relative to the studies on manufacturing minimum wages, given the high employment share of agriculture.
+Furthermore, farm employment is often among the worst-paid occupations in developing countries.
+Another important difference between demand- and supply-side research is the latter can give information on informal sector employment while the former rarely does so.
+We thus believe that precision and completeness of our demand side data complement the across sector spillovers captured in supply-side data.